Day Nine: Lo Que La Restauración Hace Posible

 It is almost time for bed, and there is a question I have been avoiding all day.
 What if last night was a fluke?
 What if tonight I wake at 2 AM with thoughts racing?
 What if my nervous system’s trust was temporary, contingent, fragile?

-But here is what I learned this morning, what the research showed me: nervous systems do not respond to conscious decisions about safety.
+But here is what I learned this morning, what the research showed me: nervous systems bypass conscious decisions about safety entirely.
 They respond to environmental cues.
 Señales ambientales.
 To patterns repeated across time.
 To accumulate data (Porges, 2011).

 Nine nights now.
 Same evening sequence.
 Same environmental cues.
 That is data my nervous system has been gathering.

-One night of unbroken sleep does not erase that pattern.
+One night of unbroken sleep does something more interesting than erase that pattern.
 It confirms it.
 The conditions that supported last night’s rest remain.
 Evening rhythm is stable.
 The acoustic environment provides low-frequency, rhythmic patterns that signal safety.
-Darkness is complete yet not threatening.
+Darkness is complete and held safely.
 Predictability that allowed my system to trust enough to release vigilance.

 And if I wake tonight?
 That is also data.
-Not failure.
-Not regression.
-Just information about how healing actually proceeds when you get close enough to see it.
+Data.
+Information about how healing actually proceeds when you get close enough to see it.

 Nine days